egoroof/browser-id3-writer/test/README.md

 3. `browser.js` - specific tests for browsers.

 Also you can find `assets` folder with assets like mp3 file and cover.
-They used during test proccess.
+They are used during test proccess.

 To run all tests: